By Janlyn Thaxton

 “My dad traded with Jay Walraven.
 I’ve been trading with Jim all these years.
 The Walravens created a legacy and the new owners are carrying on that legacy.
 It’s a one-of-a-kind business,” said Ingalsbe.

-In the last four and a half years since purchasing the store, Purser said they have more than doubled the floor space — filling up five rooms with new and expanded merchandise selections.
-“We have stuff for the entire family,” added Bright.
-“Housewares, a welding department, great stocking stuffers.
-Our paint department is run by Guy McFadden, 82 years old, who started painting when he was just 15.
-We also have Larry Vaughn, a master certified plumber running our plumbing department.”
-Purser added that employees have a combined 170 years of experience in the hardware business.
+In the last four and a half years since purchasing the store they have more than doubled the floor space — filling up five rooms with new and expanded merchandise selections.
+There are things for the entire family in our many departments such as tools, toys, housewares, jarred food, and great gift items.
+The paint department is run by Guy McFadden, 82 years old, who started painting when he was just 15 years old.
+Also, Larry Vaughn, a certified Master Plumber runs the plumbing department adding his invaluable experience.
+The employees have a combined 170 years of experience in the hardware industry.

 “Bible Hardware is a great example of how small business can achieve success through the hard work of the owners and employees,” said Calvin Davis, director of SBA-West Texas District Office in a news release.